tytydraco/yessleep/out/Strings_Part_II.md

 I told Logan about what happened at school.
 He said that I’m finally coming around to the “real town experience.”
 I can finally consider myself a bonified Ampletonian since I witnessed a supernatural event.
 I hate the way he said it and I told him that there was nothing supernatural about it.

 My camera was just not capturing the kid in the dark.
-He had to have been out of frame and out of the range of my phone’s microphone to not in the mover’s video.
+He had to have been out of frame and out of the range of my phone’s microphone to not be in the mover’s video.
 These were the explanations my mom gave when I explained it to her.
 She was upset about Rowan being out in the dark.
 She told me that she went over to the Kinseys’ House, still feels weird saying that, and confronted them about the child being out.

 According to what I was told at the dinner table, the old couple didn’t deny it.
 They said that Rowan had gotten lonely while they were out and helped himself out of the house knowing they would be next door.
 Before they’d known he wasn’t in his room he was already knocking on the door.